 - relevant .

-Where the practitioner has not received a full copy of the prosecution brief, they must assess the case on the basis of the available materials.
-If any of the practitioner's decisions are based on limited information, then the extent of the limitation should also be noted on the file.
+Where the lawyer has not received a full copy of the prosecution brief, they must assess the case on the basis of the available materials.
+If any of the lawyer's decisions are based on limited information, then the extent of the limitation should also be noted on the file.